FinCEN Issues First-Ever List of AML/CFT Priorities

 The cybercrimes covered here include network attacks, phishing, and other cybercrimes targeting organizations’ Software as a service (SaaS) and Application Programming Interface (API) software.

 These crimes target the confidential information of specific institutions, threatening the national security and financial system.
-For this reason, FinCEN has issued advisories warning addressed institutions of the predominant cybercrime frauds, which include illegal use of convertible virtual currencies (CVCs), ransomware attacks, and FinCrime, to mention a few.
+For this reason, FinCEN has issued advisories warning addressed institutions of the predominant cybercrime frauds.
+This includes illegal use of convertible virtual currencies (CVCs), ransomware attacks, and FinCrime, to mention a few.

 FinCEN also urges institutions to be vigilant in sharing information on suspected cybercrime activities.